 Ryna's remodeling company is experiencing supply delays, and it's impacting a few jobsites.
-She employs 40 individuals.
+She employs 8 individuals.

 In lieu of layoffs.
-Ryna has enough work for 32 full-time employees.
-The employer can avert the continued layoff of 8 full-time employees by keeping all 40 employees and reducing the workweek.
+Ryna can avert the continued layoff of employees by keeping all employees and reducing the workweek.

 Reduced workweek.
-The employer reduced the workweek from 40 hours to 32 hours, which is a reduction of 20 percent and permissible under state law, anywhere from 10-50% is an acceptable reduction each week with SharedWork.
+The employer reduced the workweek from 40 hours down to 20 hours, which is a reduction permissible under state law, anywhere from 10-50% is an acceptable reduction each week with SharedWork.

 Summary.
-The 40 returning employees would each receive 80 percent of their wages from their employer, while also remaining eligible for 20 percent of their respective weekly benefit amount under SharedWork.
+The 8 employees would each receive wages from their employer, while also remaining eligible for up to 50 percent of their respective weekly benefit amount under SharedWork.